SWU-CS-MediaLab/BNCAGAN/README.md

 ## This paper is submitted to IEEE Transactions of Image Processing, and the extended and updated version of BNCAGAN will be released when it is accepted by TIP.

-The old version can be used as following:
+The old version of BNCAGAN can be used as following:

 ## Requirements and Installation
 We recommended the following dependencies.